The United Cooperative story

 United Cooperative was incorporated on Jan.
 27, 1936.
 Over the years, there have been many mergers and expansions to better accommodate our customers and the modernizing agricultural industry.

-United Cooperative is a full-service cooperative offering feed, grain, agronomy, and energy products to south-central Wisconsin farmers and consumers.
-United Cooperative exists to provide its patron members with the best possible value and return on investment, backed by exceptional service and professionalism.
+United Cooperative is a full-service cooperative offering feed, grain, agronomy, and energy products to south-central, south-west, and north-east, Wisconsin farmers and consumers.
+United Cooperative exists to provide our patron members with the best possible value and return on investment, backed by exceptional service and professionalism.
 The United Cooperative main office is located in Beaver Dam, Wis.

 David Cramer started as president and CEO of United Cooperative in March, 1984; and, he continues to hold that position today.

 Over the years, many building projects and mergers helped create the quality, profitable, and convenient force we call United Cooperative, today.

 - 1988: Built feed mill and agronomy facility in Beaver Dam

 - 1989: Purchased South Beaver Dam for grain and agronomy